-Drug Free Schools and Communities Act, 20 U.S. Code Section 1011i; 34 Code of Federal Regulations Sections 86.1 et seq.
-California Uniform Controlled Substance Act, Health & Safety Code §§ 11000 et seq California Business and Professions Code Sections 25662, 25658
+Drug Free Schools and Communities Act, 20 U.S. Code § 1011i; 34 Code of Federal Regulations §§ 86.1 et seq.
+Drug Free Workplace Act of 1988, 41 U.S. Code Section 702 California Uniform Controlled Substance Act, Health & Safety Code §§ 11000 et seq Controlled Substance Act, 21 U.S.C. §§ 801 et seq California Business and Professions Code Section 25658 BP/AP 5500 Student Code of Conduct

-The Drug-Free Schools and Communities Act of 1989 (DFSCA) requires that all colleges in the District adopt and implement a drug and alcohol abuse prevention program (DAAPP) to prevent the unlawful possession, use, or distribution of alcohol and illicit drugs by all students and employees on District or College property or as part of any of its activities.
-The District has adopted BP 3550 Drug Free Environment and Drug and Alcohol Abuse Prevention Program to meet the minimum requirements of DFSCA for all colleges in the District.
+The Drug-Free Schools and Communities Act of 1989 ("DFSCA") requires that all Colleges in the District adopt and implement a Drug and Alcohol Abuse Prevention Program ("DAAPP") to prevent the unlawful possession, use, or distribution of alcohol and illicit drugs by all students and employees on District or College property or as part of any of its activities.
+The District has adopted BP 3550 to meet the minimum requirements of DFSCA for all Colleges in the District.

-As noted in BP 3550, the Chancellor shall assure that the District distributes annually to each student and employee the information required by the Drug-Free Schools and Communities Act Amendments of 1989 (i.e., the DAAPP Disclosure).
+As noted in BP 3550, the Chancellor shall assure that the District distributes annually to each District student and employee the information required by the DFSCA (i.e., the DAAPP Disclosure).

-The Controlled Substances Act (CSA) places all substances which were in some manner regulated under existing federal law into one of five schedules.
+The Controlled Substances Act ("CSA") places all substances which were in some manner regulated under existing federal law into one of five schedules.
 This placement is based upon the substance's medical use, potential for abuse, and safety or dependence liability.
 A description of each schedule is included below: